-You should be aware that, under the Act, the UW Centers construes the following to be directory information which is available to the public: name, address, telephone number, date of birth, dates of attendance, degrees and awards received, sex, marital status, major field of study (including current classification, year-in-school, credit load, and number of credits earned toward a degree), participation in officially recognized activities and sports, weight and height of members of athletic teams, most recent previous educational agency or institution attended, and parent/ spouse/guardian name and address.
+You should be aware that, under the Act, the UW Centers construes the following to be directory information which is available to the public: name, address, telephone number, date of birth, dates of attendance, degrees and awards received, sex. marital status, major field of study (including current classification, year-in-school, credit load, and number of credits earned toward a degree), participation in officially recognized activities and sports, weight and height of members of athletic teams, most recent previous educational agency or institution attended, and parent/spouse/guardian name and address.
+Also, the UW Centers may use a portion of your student identification number to post mid-term and final grades.
 No other information will be released to a third party, except as provided by law, without your prior consent.
 In addition, you have the right to inform the UW Centers that the above information cannot be released without your prior consent.
 If you choose to have directory information restricted, you should file the appropriate request form in the Student Services Office.

-No information from your education record will be released to an unauthorized third party, except as provided by law, without a signed release from you.
+No information from your education record will be released to a third party, except as provided by law, without a signed release from you.
 If a judicial order for your education record is issued, you will be notified prior to the release of the information.